Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Athletic belt

 With a difference in the types of pathology, it is natural that the symptoms also have a different character.
-They depend on many factors - the causes of the disease, the patient's lifestyle, the degree of the anomaly.
+They depend on many factors - the causes of the disease, the patient's lifestyle, the degree of anomaly.
 Again, pathological lordosis can be either hyper, when the lower back is overly arched, or hypo, when it is overly aligned.

 3. In addition to back pain, sensations can radiate to the gluteal region.